The short story

 Christ setting free the captives of death, 15th century painting

-St. John relays this in his Apocalypse.
-Christ declares, "I am He who lives, and was dead, and behold, I am alive forevermore.
+St. John also relays this idea in his Apocalypse.
+Christ declares, “I am He who lives, and was dead, and behold, I am alive forevermore.
 Amen.
 And I have the keys of Hades and of Death” (1:18).
 It was a common practice in the ancient world for conquerors to take as spoils of their conquest things that were important in the place they conquered, such as the keys to the city.
 In this case, Christ conquered death and now holds its keys; he dethroned the old lord who used to rule there, and now he is the one who rules over it.
-St. Paul talks about this in his letter to the Colossians.
-He writes of Christ, "Having disarmed principalities and powers, He made a public spectacle of them, triumphing over them in it” (Col 2:15).
+St. Paul talks about this conquering in his letter to the Colossians.
+He writes of Christ, “Having disarmed principalities and powers, He made a public spectacle of them, triumphing over them in it” (Col 2:15).

 This imagery is perhaps most potent in the Psalms.
 Psalm 24 describes Christ’s dialogue with the gatekeepers of Hades: